Dominance of Veiled Heart

 My mind clung to one thought: Jejemon or death.

-As I release my fingers into the blood on the ground, the cool slickness grinds me into the chaos.
-I silently prayed that my long-forgotten Jeje days would serve me now.
+As my fingers press into the blood on the ground, its cool, slick texture grounds me in the chaos.
+A silent prayer flickers through my mind—may my long-forgotten Jeje days serve me well.

 “Your Majesty, I will take this man.”

-My breath caught in my throat as I stared up at the prince, whose lips curved into a menacing smile.
+My breath caught in my throat as I stared up at the prince.
+He leans down, golden eyes gleaming with something unreadable, his lips curling into a menacing smile.

 Wait… WHAT?!
 Did it actually work?!

-Confusion twisted in my gut as I was ordered to be escorted away, but I couldn't tear my eyes from the prince.
+Confusion knots in my gut as orders are given to escort me away, but I can’t tear my gaze from the prince.

 See all